clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # Introductions
 ### Who are you?
-* What's your name?
-* What are your pronouns?
+* What's your name and pronouns?
 * Have you been to a ClojureBridge or similar workshops before?
-How many?
-* What's your favorite place in Berlin?
-* What's the most non-coding thing you do?

 # What's a ClojureBridge?

-Raise your hand if you've been to a workshop before!

 ### RailsBridge Fun Facts